-DIC:- the total dissolved inorganic carbon (expressed as an amount content of carbon atoms, i.e. moles per kg of seawater) in a

-- 30-sample of seawater (Eq.
-1) ; - TA÷ the total alkalinity (expressed as an amount content of hydrogen ions that are equivalent to the bases defined relative to a specified equivalence point) in a sample of seawater (Eq.
-2); pH_T: a measure of the amount-2)
+The four parameters are DIC: the total dissolved inorganic carbon (expressed as an amount content of carbon atoms) in a sample of seawater (Eq.
+1); TA: the total alkalinity (expressed as an amount content of hydrogen ions that are equivalent to the bases - defined relative to a specified equivalence point) in a sample of seawater (Eq.
+2); pHT: a measure of the amount content of total hydrogen ion in a sample of seawater (Eq.
+3); and fCO2: the fugacity of carbon dioxide in air that is in solubility equilibrium with a sample of seawater.